6. Relativistic quantum mechanics#

 6.2.2.
 Feynman diagrams#

 As stated above, the objective of QED (and all quantum field theories) is to calculate what happens if particles interact.
 Given that we are dealing with quantum-mechanical particles, we can only calculate probabilities, e.g. the probability that two scattering electrons will emerge with certain momenta given their incoming momenta.
-These probabilities are usually referred to as the amplitudes of their respective processes.
+These probabilities are similar to the transition probabilities between states we encountered in Chapter 4, when we discussed time-dependent perturbations and Fermi’s golden rule.
+Similar to the golden rule, the probability of a specific scattering (or decay, as we’ll encounter below) process is proportional to the square of the ‘weight’ of that process, which in Section 4.4 was the coefficient \(c_b(t)\) of the higher-energy state.
+The ‘weight’ of a process in quantum field theory is usually referred to as its amplitude.
 The calculation of these amplitudes are in general tremendously complicated.
 Luckily, they can be conceptually simplified by using a visual series expansion scheme due to Feynman, known as the Feynman diagrams.
 The idea is that the interaction is built up from elementary processes involving the material (fermionic) and force-carrying (bosonic) particles in the theory.
 In quantum electrodynamics, exploiting the symmetries indicated above, there is only one type of elementary process, which can be drawn as a simple diagram (Fig. 6.1):

 Fig. 6.1 The elementary interaction in quantum electrodynamics: a material particle emitting or absorbing a force-carrying photon.
 The arrow in the fermionic (matter) particle reflects the traveling direction of the particle; by the CPT symmetry, we can mirror in time, which results in the arrow pointing in the opposite direction, if we also swap the charge; there is therefore an equivalent version where the electron is replaced by a positron.#